kaykfash/Statements-and-Expression/README.md

 Above I created two variables name and age and assigned them to values ‘Kehinde’ and 100, then I concacated using the + sign.
 The result is “My name is Kehinde I am a 100 years old today!.

+                    In a markdown file, explain JavaScript DOM

+DOM (Document Object Model) is created by the browser when a web page is loaded.
+In graphical form, it looks like a tree of elements/nodes which represents every single element on your page.
+JavaScript Document Object Model interaction allows for change/Remove HTML in the DOM, create new HTML elements and insert them into the DOM, change and add CSS styles to elements.